 How to Create Expanded Text Ads [Guide + FREE Template]

-Just last week, the crew at Google made advertisers’ wishes come true when they released support for Expanded Text Ads in the AdWords interface.
+Just last week, the crew at Google made advertisers’ wishes come true when they released support for Expanded Text Ads in the Google Ads (formerly known as Google AdWords) interface.
 This giant new ad format gives advertisers an additional 45 characters to work with, making it easier to build a compelling case for searchers to click on their ads.

-The excitement I felt when ETAs were surprise-released in the AdWords interface was akin to the excitement I felt when Beyoncé surprise-dropped Lemonade on Tidal.
+The excitement I felt when ETAs were surprise-released in the Google Ads interface was akin to the excitement I felt when Beyoncé surprise-dropped Lemonade on Tidal.
 I cleared my schedule for the afternoon in eager anticipation of building out these new and improved ads.